KhanShaheb34/portfolio/README.md

 If you have any questions or need help with customization:

 - Open an [issue](https://github.com/KhanShaheb34/portfolio/issues)
-- Email: [Your email if you want to include it]
 - LinkedIn: [Message me](https://linkedin.com/in/shakirulhasan)

 ## 🙏 Acknowledgments